Theory Connection #2

 also didn’t want to overstep any boundaries Though, according to Delpit, I am a

-culture of power just by being white, I was not in this case.
+part of the culture of power just by being white, I was not in this case.

 So What – Even though I was not introduced as a